LongEmotion: Measuring Emotional Intelligence of Large Language Models in Long-Context Interaction: Qualifications of Annotators

 \section{Qualifications of Annotators}

 Our annotation team consists of psychology researchers and computer science researchers.
 In the psychology research team, there is a postdoctoral fellow expert specializing in psychology and seven Master's students majoring in the same field.
 The theoretical foundation of our dataset and metrics involves deep participation from the psychology team.
 Under the guidance of the expert, the seven psychology Master's students carry out the annotation work.
 In the computer science research team, there are three Master's students and one PhD student majoring in computer science.
 Their main responsibility is to modify, adjust, and organize the data annotated by the psychology team according to the characteristics of the tasks.
+All student annotators and researchers involved in the annotation and data processing work receive reasonable financial compensation for their time and effort, commensurate with local standards and the complexity of the tasks.